hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-esx.md

 5. Click **Deactivate**.
 After successful deactivation of clusters a message is displayed.

-##Restore proxy {#restore-proxy}
+##Restore a Proxy<a name="restore-proxy"></a>

-Restore proxy allows you to restore failed or deleted compute proxy.
+You can restore failed or deleted compute proxies.
 Select a vCenter to restore its compute proxy.
 Ensure that you remove any existing compute proxy VM (if any) from the vCenter before proceeding.

 1. In the Horizon Undercloud Dashboard, click the **Resource** Tab in the left panel.<br> The tab displays an option in the left panel.